ACADEMIC YEAR means the twelve-month period commencing on July 1 each year.

 - If new programs are identified, the Employer and the Union will hold discussions before adding them to this article.

-SPRING AND SUMMER SESSION means the session that runs from May through August, consisting of two seven-week terms (Spring Term 1 and Summer Term 2).
+SPRING AND SUMMER SESSION means the session that runs from May through August, consisting of two 7-week terms (Spring Term 1 and Summer Term 2).

 TERM means the normal academic period in which a three (3) credit unit course is taken and completed.
-The Regular Session consists of two 13-week terms, from September to April.
+The Fall and Winter Session consists of two 13-week terms, from September to April.
 The Spring and Summer Session consists of two 7-week terms, from May to August.

 UNIVERSITY means the University of Saskatchewan as defined in the University of Saskatchewan Act, 1974, as amended up to and including the date of the execution of this Agreement.